 Q: How long do you keep the photographs?

 All images that are shown to you at the viewing are retained for a minimum of 6 months.
-However, in the rare event that no prints are purchased within 6 weeks of your sitting date, the photographs will be marked for deletion.
+However, in the rare event that no prints are purchased within 6 weeks of your shoot date, the photographs will be marked for deletion.

 Q: Can I have the RAW files?